woo200/gpt3discordbot/README.md

 # GPT3 Discord Bot

 ## Installation
-This bot requires Docker to run, You may find instructions on installing docker for your native operating system [Here](https://docs.docker.com/get-docker/).
+This bot requires Docker to run, You may find instructions on installing docker for your native operating system [Here](https://docs.docker.com/get-docker/). <br/>
+The following instructions are for a Linux or Unix based system.

 ### Clone the repository
 ```bash